nac0512/Kanban-Project/README.md

 # Kanban Board

-This is a project I created to demonstrate my abilities to successfully fetch and push to APIs as well as my understanding of standard HTML, Javascript, and CSS/SCSS.
+This is a project created to demonstrate my abilities to successfully fetch and push to APIs as well as my understanding of standard HTML, Javascript, and CSS/SCSS.
 This project is for **demonstration purposes only**.

-To see the Kanband Board Project live, [CLick Here](https://nac0512.github.io/Kanban-Project/).
+To see the Kanband Board Project live, [Click Here](https://nac0512.github.io/Kanban-Project/).
+Right click if you wish to open in new tab.

 ## Things to know